W1412X/pg_bulkload-for-polarDB-pg-11/README.md

-## pg_bulkload-for-polarDB-pg-11
+# pg_bulkload-for-polarDB-pg-11
 - a version that adapts to polardb-for-pg11
-- restart the serve after copy
+- restart the polardb after copy
+- build as followed

 pg_bulkload
 =======